pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/TreeView.md

 ```

 ## Custom Rendering
-You can fully customize how tree items are rendered by providing the onRenderItem callback function and returning whatever JSX.Element you want.
+You can fully customize how tree items are rendered by providing the `onRenderItem` callback function and returning whatever `JSX.Element` you want.

-For example, you can define your function in a tsx file like this:
+For example, you can define your function in a .tsx file like this:

 ```typescript
 import * as React from 'react';